 So, you came here looking for UserZoom alternatives that can offer a similar quality of user tests all the while allowing you to spot usability issues on your website, app or early prototype without having to pay for a year up front?

-The company was founded in 2007 and offers Experience Insights Management (XIM) solutions to digital teams and businesses.
+The company was founded in 2007 to offer Experience Insights Management (XIM) solutions to digital teams and businesses.

 What is it that makes UserZoom so popular?